-If the whole building or property simultaneous peak cooling load is 3520 kW (1000 Tons) or more, a minimum of three chillers must be provided.
-If the whole-building simultaneous peak cooling load is less than 3520 kW (1000 tons), a minimum of two equally sized chillers at 67 percent of the peak capacity must be provided.
-All units must have adequate valving to isolate of the offline unit without interruption of service.
+If the whole building or property simultaneous peak cooling load is 3520 kW (1000 Tons) or more, a minimum of three chillers must be provided sized for the peak cooling capacity..
+If the whole-building simultaneous peak cooling load is less than 3520 kW (1000 tons), either three equally sized chillers must be provided sized for the peak cooling capacity or two equally sized chillers sized for the peak cooling capacity with a jockey chiller sized for approximately 1/4 of the peak cooling capacity.
+All units must have adequate valving to isolate the offline unit without interruption of service.